jdmar3/jdmar3.github.io/cv/index.md

 - Elliott Hauser and John D. Martin III, “Codex Futures: Possibilities for a Digital Codex, New Personal Libraries, and New Units of Digital Culture,” HASTAC 2013: The Storm of Progress, York University, Toronto, Ontario, Canada (25-28 April 2013)
 - John D. Martin III and Elliott Hauser, “Algorithmic Amulet-making, Magic Square Encryption and Other Occult Technologies: Computational Methods Applied to Medieval Intellectual Artifacts,” HASTAC 2013: The Storm of Progress, York University, Toronto, Ontario Canada (25-28 April 2013)
 - John D. Martin III, “‘The Characteristic of Guidance and the Secrets of the Guided’: A 13th century Treatise on the Divine Names in Islamic Theurgic Rites,” American Academy of Religion Midwest Regional Conference, Augustana College, Rock Island, Illinois (30-31 March 2011)
-- John D. Martin III, “Punk Rock Muslims: An Exploration of Historical Precedent for Deviant Piety,”Spirituality in the 21st Century: At the Interface of Theory, Praxis and Pedagogy, 1st Global Conference, Prague, Czech Republic (20-22 March 2011)
+- John D. Martin III, “Punk Rock Muslims: An Exploration of Historical Precedent for Deviant Piety,” Spirituality in the 21st Century: At the Interface of Theory, Praxis and Pedagogy, 1st Global Conference, Prague, Czech Republic (20-22 March 2011)
 - John D. Martin III, “‘For Every Illness and Symptom’: A Pragmatic Study of Medieval Islamic Magical Amulets,” Perspectives on Evil and Human Wickedness, 12th Global Conference, Prague, Czech Republic (17-19 March 2011)
 - John D. Martin III, “Primum Non Nocere: Gray Area in Commanding the Right and Forbidding the Wrong,” Perspectives on Evil and Human Wickedness, 12th Global Conference, Prague, Czech Republic (17-19 March 2011)
 - John D. Martin III and Jaimee Hunsdon, “Politicizing Education: Analyzing Egyptian Pedagogical Literature in the 19th and 20th Centuries,” with Jaimee Hundson, Annual History Seminar, The American University in Cairo, School of Humanities and Social Sciences, Cairo, Egypt (26-28 March 2009)